-Judaism has no official founder or founding date and the dates given for Judaism's beginnings depend largely on what one means by "Judaism."
+Judaism has no official founding date and the dates given for Judaism's origins depend largely on what one means by "Judaism."

 Most Jewish and academic sources define Judaism as the religion of Abraham, along with all its developments since that time.
-The life of Abraham is generally dated to around 2000-1700 BCE.
-Dates in this range are therefore the most commonly given for when Judaism was founded.691 692 693 694 696 698 699
+The life of Abraham is generally dated to around 2000-1700 BCE, so dates in this range are therefore the most commonly given for when Judaism was founded.691 692 693 694 696 698 699

-The stories of Abraham, Moses, and others that are foundational to Judaism were created and/or given their final form in the 6th century BCE, following the destruction of the First Temple in 586 BCE.8
+The stories of Abraham, Moses, and others that are foundational to Judaism were written and/or given their final form when the Pentateuch was compiled in the 6th century BCE, following the destruction of the First Temple in 586 BCE.697

-Some sources date the founding of Judaism to much later: at the destruction of the Second Temple in 70 CE.
-This is because the biblical/Temple-based religion was characterized by sacrificial rituals, while the religion after the Temple's destruction (which continues today) is based more in synagogues, rabbis, and the home and has significantly different rituals.9
+Some sources date the founding of Judaism much later: at the destruction of the Second Temple in 70 CE.
+This is because the biblical religion of the Hebrews was characterized by sacrificial rituals at the Temple, while the religion after the Temple's destruction (which continues today) is based more in synagogues, rabbis, and the home and has significantly different rituals.695

-Doniger, Merriam-Webster's Encyclopedia of World Religions (1998), 586-87.
+- Doniger, Wendy (ed.), Merriam-Webster's Encyclopedia of World Religions (Merriam-Webster, 1998) 586-87.
 "It must be remembered that it was only after the destruction of the First Temple of Jerusalem in 586 BCE that the...
 Five Books of Moses came into being, coming together as a pastiche of received stories, some old, some new, all revised to fulfill the purposes of the final authors and to explain the origins of Israel, the Jewish people....
 The Pentateuch in its final statement constituted the first and enduring Judaic paradigm, to which all Judaisms to come would either conform or object."